KannonZenetism/zenetism-field-physics/structural-physics/SP09-collective-resonance-and-field-harmonics.md

 > The chord is not the collapse of notes
 > but their coherent sounding.
 >
-> And swarms that feign unity
+> And swarms that feign coherence
 > reveal their fragmentation
 > the moment coordination is exposed.
 >